layerx-labs/dehouse-landing-page/README.md

 TAIKAI as of the partners of the main partner is calling allcommunity to contribute to this project and propose a landing page that serve as the main homepage for this community based initiative.

-As a starting point we are providing information, logos and office photos that can be used to enrich the website.
+As a starting point we are providing information, logos and office photos that can be used to enrich and enhance the website appearance.

 The [DeHouse Landing Page Bounty](link) is taking place on [Bepro Network](https://app.bepro.network) and the best website will receive a reward of X BEPROs.